sriramsa/iT/docs/instructions.md

 ---------------------
 #### 1. Boot your Raspberry Pi
 Your Raspberry Pi needs.

-1. Display
-  - HDMI cable to monitor
+  - Connect your display.
+HDMI cable to monitor
-2. Keyboard/Mouse
+  - Keyboard/Mouse
-3. Insert Storage (Micro SD)
+  - Insert Storage (Micro SD)
-4. Operating system to boot:
+  - Operating system to boot:
     - The micro sd card comes with raspbian Linxu OS pre-installed.
-5. Connect Power and let it boot.
+  - Connect Power and let it boot.

 #### 2. Connect to the network
 ##### Change hostname from raspberrypi.